xxsimoxx/xsx-debug/README.md

 - **PHP erors, warnings, etc... are printed for everyone, not just Administrator**.

 ## Changelog
+* 2019/09/23 v.
+0.0.3 work in progress
+   * Bugfix ("Alive" was printed in console under certain conditions)
 * 2019/09/10 v.
 0.0.2 work in progress
    * more like Classicpress color scheming
    * added error styling